Biomass

 An explanation of how gasification works and why it could be a better alternative than incineration. - How Rotting Vegetables Make Electricity.
 World Wide Waste.
 March 6, 2021.
 (5 min)

-A truck driver dumpster-dives for used cooking oil in an effort to reduce emissions from commercial aviation. - Biden Team Sets out Path For Ethanol Aviation Fuel Subsidies.
-Reuters.
-April 30, 2024.
-(1 page)
+A truck driver dumpster-dives for used cooking oil in an effort to reduce emissions from commercial aviation. - DOE Makes $3B Commitment to Two Sustainable Aviation Fuel Projects.
+Canary Media.
+October 16, 2024.
+(3 pages)

 Optional and Useful

-An excellent overview of biomass. - Europe’s Renewable Energy Policy Is Built on Burning American Trees.
+Briefly describes key aspects of Biden's sustainable aviation fuel (SAF) subsidy program. - Europe’s Renewable Energy Policy Is Built on Burning American Trees.
 Vox.
 March 4, 2019.
 (7 pages)

 A good overview of the complexities of biomass as an energy source. - Algae-Based Products for a Sustainable Future.
 Cellana.
 June 29, 2012.
 (2 minutes)